grantgpteu/grantgpt-dev/memory-bank/activeContext.md

 ## Current Focus

-*   Maintaining the GrantGPT codebase state according to user requests.
+*   Updating the Memory Bank to reflect the current state of the GrantGPT codebase and project.

 ## Recent Changes (Previous Session - 2025-08-04)